Earn your master’s degree from a 50-year leader in instructional design.

 For your capstone course, identify and help solve a real-world problem, while building a portfolio for potential employers.

 Hone your skills with complimentary access to Adobe Captivate and Adobe Creative Cloud with applications.

-Receive a 10% tuition reduction for the life of the program if you reside in the U.S. and start this program on May 10, 2021.
+Receive up to a $3,000 Walden Live & Learn Grant if you reside in the U.S. and start this program on November 1, 2021.
 Contact one of our Enrollment Specialists to learn more.Get Started Now

 Gain the hands-on design experience you need to harness technology to create rich, effective, and innovative curricula.